Global CucinaGlobal Cucina

 2. 2

 Mix with a whisk until the mixture is smooth and creamy.
-Then add the egg yolks and the egg.
+Then add egg yolks and an egg.

 3. 3

-Continue to mix to combine everything.
-Also, sift the flour and start adding it to the bowl with a spatula.
+Continue mixing until everything is combined.
+Sift flour and start adding it to the bowl with a spatula.

 4. 4

 As soon as the mixture becomes compact, move it to the work surface and finish kneading by hand.
-After forming a dough and wrapping it in plastic wrap, let it rest in the refrigerator for at least 3 hours or overnight.
-After the rest time, work the pastry again to restore its elasticity and roll it out with a rolling pin on a floured surface.
+Form a dough, wrap in plastic, and refrigerate for at least 3 hours or overnight.

 5. 5

-You should obtain a thickness of 5 mm.
-Cut out the cookies with the cookie cutters: we used some whole oval shapes and others with a 6 x 8 cm center cutout to make the bull's-eye cookies.
+After resting, work the pastry again to restore its elasticity and roll out on a floured surface to a thickness of 5 mm.
+Cut with cookie cutters: we used whole oval shapes and others with a 6 x 8 cm center cutout for bull's-eye cookies.

 6. 6

-Also, we chose some Easter-themed cookie cutters; with these doses you will obtain about 30 cookies.
-Arrange the cookies on a baking sheet lined with parchment paper and bake in a preheated static oven at 175°C for about 20 minutes; if towards the end the cookies still look pale, move the baking sheet to the top rack before removing them from the oven and letting them cool.
+We also chose Easter-themed cutters; these portions yield about 30 cookies.
+Arrange the cookies on parchment-lined baking sheets and bake in a preheated static oven at 175°C for about 20 minutes.
+If they're still pale, move the baking sheet to the top rack before removing them from the oven and letting them cool.

 7. 7

-Meanwhile, chop and melt the chocolate in a double boiler or in the microwave.
-When the cookies are completely cold, use a paper cone to draw the edge and details of the shapes.
-For the bull's-eye cookies, transfer the hazelnut spread to a piping bag without a nozzle.
+Meanwhile, chop and melt chocolate using a double boiler or microwave.
+When cookies are completely cold, use a paper cone to draw edge details.
+For bull's-eye cookies, pipe hazelnut spread into the center holes.

 8. 8

-Match the two parts and let the dark chocolate set.
-Your Easter ricotta cookies are ready to be enjoyed!
+Fill bases with melted chocolate, close with shaped cookies, and sprinkle with powdered sugar.
+Match the two parts and let dark chocolate set.
+Your Easter ricotta cookies are ready for enjoyment!

 Ago's Notes